Trigger warning: This article mentions suicide.

-Aside from finding out how universities treat online classes, it appears that the group also made efforts to reach out to the students themselves.
-What did they get?
+Aside from finding out how universities treat online classes, it appears that the group also made efforts to reach out to students themselves.
+And what did they get?
 Personal and ultimately disturbing anecdotes.

-Meanwhile, some anecdotes reek complaints about professors, the unfair demand for stable internet connection and unreasonable workload imposed during online classes.
+Meanwhile, some anecdotes feature complaints about professors, the unfair demand for stable internet connection and the unreasonably imposed workload.

-Instead of denial, the thread of comments reflects “jokes” by different students, sarcastically asking why their university isn’t included in the list.
-However, some find the post offensive and not adding anything substantial to the conversation.
-The research may still be in question, but the factors involved could be something that schools should look into.
+Instead of denial, the comment threads reflect “jokes” by different students, sarcastically asking why their university isn’t on the list.
+However, some find the post offensive and didn’t add anything substantial to the conversation.
+The research may still be in question, but the issues involved could be something that schools themselves should look into.

-As online classes take the front seat this AY, let’s not forget that students, teachers and the rest of the school staff are all suffering under one system.
+As online classes take the front seat this academic year, let’s not forget that students, teachers and the rest of the staff are all suffering under one system.